rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 It is better to live in a desert land than with a quarrelsome and fretful woman. ^2119

-Precious treasure and oil are in a wise man’s dwelling, but a foolish man devours it. ^2120
+Precious treasure and oil are in a wise man's dwelling, but a foolish man devours it. ^2120

 Whoever pursues righteousness and kindness will find life, righteousness, and honor. ^2121